 - 2.170 Based on the figures in the table above, approximately 67 hours of full size pitch equivalent use is currently taking place during weekday evenings.
 If it is assumed that around 10% of this time is likely to be for casual bookings rather than for training, training is likely to take up an equivalent of 60 hours.
 Dividing this by 18 hours of availability on a single full size pitch for training, this suggests that 3.3 full size pitches would be needed to accommodate current training on small and half size 3G pitches.
-Discounting this from the figure of 7.5 full size pitches established in scenario 2b gives an additional need for 4.2 3G pitches to accommodate training for all competitive teams training once a week on weekday evenings to 2021.
-To allow for headroom in demand from casual and some transfer of existing demand on sand based pitches for small-sided matches, 5 additional secure 3G pitches could be the target additional provision to 2021.
+Discounting this from the figure of 8 full size pitches established in scenario 2b gives an additional need for 4.7 3G pitches to accommodate training for all competitive teams training once a week on weekday evenings to 2026.
+To allow for headroom in demand from casual and some transfer of existing demand on sand based pitches for small-sided matches, 5 additional secure 3G pitches could be the target additional provision to 2026.
 The scenario allows for the transfer of training on sand based unsecure pitches to 3G.
-However, with unknowns surrounding how much training would transfer from sand based provision to 3G pitches, particularly with regards to concerns raised about cost of hiring pitches, 4 additional 3G pitches may be a more pragmatic target to adopt to 2021. - 2.171 If traditional time slots are observed for matches, each additional full size 3G pitch could accommodate 16 x 5v5 teams, 4 x 7v7, 4 x 9v9, 4 x youth 11v11 / Ladies 11v11, 4 x adult Sat and 2 x adult Sun teams (see appendix for detailed figures).
+However, with unknowns surrounding how much training would transfer from sand based provision to 3G pitches, particularly with regards to concerns raised about cost of hiring pitches, 4 additional 3G pitches may be a more pragmatic target to adopt to 2021 with an additional 3G pitch brought forward if demand requires it post 2021.
+Fighures below are therefore based on delivery of 4 3G pitches, rather than 5.
+The impact of a fifth pitch on grass supply would need to be planned and managed should a fifth 3G pitch become a need later in the assessment / strategy period. - 2.171 Turing to how many match equivalents 5 pitches could accommodate, if traditional time slots are observed for matches, each additional full size 3G pitch could accommodate 16 x 5v5 teams, 4 x 7v7, 4 x 9v9, 4 x youth 11v11 / Ladies 11v11, 4 x adult Sat and 2 x adult Sun teams (see appendix for detailed figures).
 Based on 4 additional full size pitches, this additional weekend capacity for matches could accommodate 64 x 5v5 teams, 16 x 7v7, 16 x 9v9, 8 x youth 11v11 / Ladies 11v11, 16 x adult Sat and 8 x adult Sun teams.
 The figure below sets out how this would affect provision for matches on grass.
+Figures assume no change from current match days and times.
+(Appendix 6 sets out detailed figures from the consultant's 3G calculator.
+Calculations suggest that if mini and youth 9v9 play was changed to Saturday mornings, an additional 8 youth 11v11 / adult ladies teams could be accommodated on 4 3G pitches.)

-Figure F82: Comparing the Number of Teams projected by 2021 and provision on 3G and grass pitches
+Figure F82: Comparing the Number of Teams projected by 2026 and provision on 3G and grass pitches